woodrow-shen/snappy-build-mt7623/README.md

 sudo apt-get install ubuntu-device-flash
 ```

-Generate ssh key-pair if you didn¡¦t have one
+Generate ssh key-pair if you didn't have one

 ```bash
 ssh-keygen -t tsa